snghnaveen/cheatsheet/docs/golang/04_listen_sig.md

 In this example , we create a channel called signalChannel to receive OS signals.
 We then use signal.Notify to notify the channel when an interrupt (Ctrl+C) or termination signal (SIGTERM) is received.

-The program will block at <-signalChannel, waiting for a signal to be received.
+The program will block at `<-` signalChannel, waiting for a signal to be received.
 Once a signal is received, it will continue executing, and you can handle the signal as needed.
 In the example, we simply print a message and exit the program, but you can perform any cleanup or necessary actions before exiting.

 ```go
 package main